divyanat2009/innerEngineering-server/README.md

 ## API
 #### Users
-*GET '/api/users to view all users
+*GET '/api/users to view all users<br/>
-*GET '/api/users/:user_id retrieves user by id
+*GET '/api/users/:user_id retrieves user by id<br/>
-*POST '/api/users creates a new user account
+*POST '/api/users creates a new user account<br/>
 #### Selfcares
-*GET '/api/selfcares to view all wellbeing entries *POST '/api/selfcares create a new wellbeing entry
+*GET '/api/selfcares to view all wellbeing entries<br/>
+*POST '/api/selfcares create a new wellbeing entry<br/>
 #### Gratitudes
-*GET '/api/gratitudes to view all gratitude entries *POST '/api/gratitudes to post a new gratitude entry
+*GET '/api/gratitudes to view all gratitude entries<br/>
+*POST '/api/gratitudes to post a new gratitude entry<br/>
 #### Moods
-*GET '/api/moods to view all mood entries
+*GET '/api/moods to view all mood entries<br/>
-*POST '/api/gratitudes to post a new mood entry
+*POST '/api/gratitudes to post a new mood entry<br/>
 #### Goals
-*GET '/api/goals to view all goal entries
+*GET '/api/goals to view all goal entries<br/>
-*POST '/api/gratitudes to post a new goal entry
+*POST '/api/gratitudes to post a new goal entry<br/>
 #### Quotes
 *GET '/api/quotes to  view all quotes